 "Kingston's academic staff are highly respected, and it has been a pleasure to work with many of them during my studies.
 I consider the academic staff to be the best part about Kingston University.
 Kingston also boasts many extracurricular activities, resources, and student opportunities."

 "Prof. Isabella van Elferen has overseen my academic projects since the final year of my undergraduate.
 Isabella's guidance in research and academic writing is utterly invaluable and I am indebted to Isabella for the never-failing support she has provided me with over the years.
 I am truly grateful to be able to continue to work with her through my PhD.
 Dr Will Brooker I have had the pleasure of meeting since beginning my PhD.
 Dr Brooker is my secondary supervisor and his knowledge on audience studies is a great resource for my research, and I am really enjoying working with him."

 Meghan talks about the transferable skills she has acquired at Kingston and the opportunities to present her research that Kingston has given her.
 "Throughout my degree I have cultivated numerous transferable skills.
 These skills include critical thinking, problem solving, self-management, as well as the ability to design, implement, analyse and effectively report research studies.
 I have had the opportunity to present my research at two significant international psychology conferences— organised by the American Psychological Association and the British Psychological Society—both of which I was able to attend by being awarded with a bursary from Kingston University.
-I have also had the opportunity of running an exhibit at the Science Museum in London in which we utilized the Tobii Glasses Eye Tracker and analysed participants' eye movements whilst they completed visuo-spatial tasks.
-Overall Kingston has provided me with a wide array of skills that will undoubtedly benefit me throughout my career."
+I have also had the opportunity of running an exhibit at the Science Museum in London in which we utilised the Tobii Glasses Eye Tracker and analysed participants' eye movements whilst they completed visuo-spatial tasks.
+Overall, Kingston has provided me with a wide array of skills that will undoubtedly benefit me throughout my career."